 Hi, My name is Cindy, and I am a Stage Manager.
-I’m addicted to paperwork, checklists, sharpies, and starting on time (which, I’ve learned, is a near-impossible task).
+I’m addicted to paperwork, checklists, sharpies, and starting on time (which, I’ve learned, is a near-impossible task), and I’m here to tell you how to stage manage your wedding.
 If you’re like me, you probably don’t need to read this post.
 But if you’re currently keeping track of your guest list on the back of a greeting card (I recently met with a client to discuss her upcoming wedding, and she whipped this out of her purse and started counting check marks…), or you’d be hard-pressed to find your photographer’s phone number if she doesn’t show up on time, you may need my help.

 This is the hardest and most important step.